 In accordance with the Treasury Management Code of Practice, the annual Treasury Management & Investment Strategy (TMIS) & Prudential Indicators report is required to be adequately scrutinised before being recommended to the Council.
-For Midlothian, this role is undertaken by the Audit Committee, with this report being approved as presented to Audit Committee on 29 January 2024.
+For Midlothian, this role is undertaken by the Audit Committee, with this report being presented to Audit Committee on 29 January 2024 prior to consideration by Council on 27 February 2024.